alexzedim/alexzedim/README.md

 ### 🥳 About me:
 ##

 My name is Sasha .
 If you are looking for any advice relative with the topic below or just want to contact me, you can do it via discord: `#2645` .
-And you  may also find me on , tackOverflow]() .
+And you  may also find me on ,  .

  - But I am also capable to do some front-end staff via ![/front-Next .js-informational?style=flat&logo=next .js&logoColor=white&color=2bbc8a) which is based on ![/front-React-informational?style=flat&logo=react&logoColor=white&color=2bbc8a)